-If you have foot pain or have had a foot injury, call Dr. Marc Katz in Tampa Florida for an immediate appointment and you will be one foot ahead.
+If you suffer from heel pain or other foot pain, contact Dr. Marc Katz in Tampa for an immediate appointment.